djhshih/exercise-genomics/README.md

 ## Scenario A

 Jane Doe, a 54 year old female, presented with a lump in her left breast.
-Mamogram identified a region of abnormal breast tissue.
+Mammogram identified a region of abnormal breast tissue.
 Histopathological analysis of a biopsy identified cells with large nuclei to cytoplasmic ratio.
 Further immunohistochemical analysis showed that the cells with large nuclei are estrogen receptor negative, progesterone receptor negative, and